pyta-uoft/pyta/docs/checkers/index.md

 ### Loop iterates only once (E9996) [](#E9996)

-This error occurs when the loop will only ever iterate once.
+This error occurs when a loop will only ever iterate once.
 This occurs when every possible execution path through the loop body ends in a `return` statement (or another type of statement that ends the loop, like `break`).